Bike Sizing Guide - Road Bikes.

 - Bike Design and Manufacturing implications

 With help from Leonard De Vinci's Vitruvian man we can begin to understand why body proportions can be so important.
 As a rule, our span is as wide as we are tall, so comparing both measurements will imply if you tend to have long or short arms for your height.
 The ratio of inseam to height is the most critical metric though.
-Men will typically have an inseam 46.5-47.5% of their height and although it may not sound like a big difference, less than 45% or more than 48% is noticeable short or long legged respectively.
-Contrary to some popular opinion, women do have longer legs, with 47.5% to 49.0% the usual range.
+Men will typically have an inseam 46-47% of their height and although it may not sound like a big difference, less than 45% or more than 48% is noticeable short or long legged respectively.
+Contrary to some popular opinion, women do not have longer inseams as the ratio is very similar.
+Women's legs appear longer as their waists are higher.
 So knowing this simple information, how might it affect our choice of bike.